 Emergency Medicine Curriculum

-The curriculum of the Emergency Medicine Residency Program is designed to provide hands-on patient care activities in the two component emergency departments of the University of Alabama at Birmingham Medical Center.
-With the addition of a community ED rotation at Baptist Medical Center South in Montgomery, Alabama, additional exposure to a community ED setting is also provided.
+The curriculum of the Emergency Medicine Residency Program is designed to provide hands-on patient care activities in the two component emergency departments of the University of Alabama at Birmingham Medical Center, UAB Hospital and Children's Hospital of Alabama.
+Additionally, rotations at Baptist Medical Center South in Montgomery, Alabama, add exposure for residents to a community ED setting.

 The program conforms to all requirements specified by the Accreditation Council on Graduate Medical Education (ACGME) and is fully accredited by the Residency Review Committee in Emergency Medicine (RRC-EM).
 Due to the number of visits in the participating emergency departments, the resident will have a broad and deep exposure to an variety of critical and non-critical adult and pediatric illnesses and injuries.
 Through a carefully graduated learning experience, the resident is provided appropriate direction and teaching to many disease states first at a basic level, progressing to increased patient care responsibilities.

 |Pediatric ED - Children's Hospital||1 block|

 |University/Peds ED||8.5 blocks|

 |Pediatric ICU||1 block|

 During the first year of EM residency training, all EM-1 residents will be fully supervised by the on duty EM faculty or EM-3 Emergency Medicine residents.
 First year EM-1 residents will be responsible for performing any basic non-nursing procedures on any patients for whom they are responsible.
 In the latter half of this year, they will initiate life-saving care and perform more invasive procedures under senior EM resident or EM faculty supervision.